Introduction

 -

-3. For eligible Macao SAR Permanent Residents Identity Card holders aged from 11 to 17, what are the prior enrolment formalities for the Hong Kong e-Channel service?
+3. For eligible Macao SAR Residents Identity Card holders aged 11 to 17, what are the enrolment formalities for the Hong Kong e-Channel service?

-Answer: Eligible Macao SAR permanent residents aged from 11 to 17 are required to enrol in person with their parent or guardian at the e-Channel Enrolment Offices in Hong Kong and provide the required documents.
-Applicants can enter and exit Hong Kong via e-Channels in around 3 hours after successful enrolment.
+Answer: Eligible Macao SAR residents aged 11 to 17 are required to enrol in person with their parent or guardian at the e-Channel Enrolment Offices in Hong Kong and provide the required documents.
+Applicants can use the e-Channel service to enter and exit Hong Kong in approximately 3 hours after successful enrolment.

 For enrolment formalities of the Hong Kong e-Channel service, please visit Hong Kong Immigration Department’s website. -